Bohdan-Somriakov/Evolution_of_Aggression/README.md

   <img src="https://github.com/Bohdan-Somriakov/Evolution_of_Aggression/blob/main/examples/example2/population_simulation_pies.png" alt="Image" style="display:block; margin:auto;"/>
 </p>

 In this observation, the life of Doves appears significantly better compared to the coexistence of Doves and Hawks.
-The absence of aggression among Hawks contributed to a more peaceful environment for Doves
+The absence of aggression among Hawks contributed to a more peaceful environment for Doves.

 ## Hawks only

-In hawks only scenerio Hawks do not have any competitors
+In hawks only scenerio Hawks do not have any competitors.

 <p align="center">
   <img src="https://github.com/Bohdan-Somriakov/Evolution_of_Aggression/blob/main/examples/example3/data.png" alt="Image" style="display:block; margin:auto; width:300px;"/>